FiloSottile/yubikey-agent/README.md

 ### Linux

 `yubikey-agent` already works on Linux.
-Smooth installation instructions are coming soon.
+A simple installation process is coming soon.

+For a manual installation, you'll need Go, the [`piv-go` dependencies](https://github.com/go-piv/piv-go#installation), a `pinentry` program in PATH, and a [systemd unit](https://github.com/FiloSottile/yubikey-agent/blob/f8091cc4a330cc5c5960b9f8f8fe31531e4a8f18/systemd.md) or similar.
+Packaging contributions are very welcome.

 ### Windows